qaumann/vibro-acoustic-mor/README.md

 * `subroutines`: contains implementations and subroutines for the model order reduction strategies presented in the manuscript.

-To test the computational setup before running the computational intense experiments, the `TEST_RUNME_*` scripts can be used.
+To test the computational setup before running the computational intensive experiments, the `TEST_RUNME_*` scripts can be used.
 The order in which to run these scripts is the same as for the later experiments, with: